swapneelparanjpe/Hangman/README.md

 # Hangman
-Play a game of Hangman by guessing letters one at a time to find the movie.
+Play the game of Hangman by guessing letters one at a time to find the movie.